nirx3/Simple-PKM/README.md

 - [x] Filtering notes via tags
 - [x] Listing notes feature
 - [x] Notebook creation
-- [x] Note creation,reading and deletion (Editing feature is yet to be added)
+- [x] Note creation,reading, editing and deletion
 - [x] Notes stored in respective table with same name as that of their category in database.
 - [x] Storing notes in *.md* format
 - [x] Searching notes via keyword (only available within a specific notebook)

-### Structure of source code
+### Structure of the project
-- This rudimentary version of the program tends to apply OOP complemented with heavy function-based programming.Note and Notebook are the only two classes definied within a program with their own respective methods implementing function within.
+- Database/             --> storing notebook and notes
+- Notebooks/            ---> Actual home for all notes and their respective notebook
+- Object_database/
+ - note_object.db       ---> storing note as an object
+ - notebook_object.db   ---> stroing notebook as an object
+- PKM.py                ---> Actual code
+- requirements.txt      ---> Necessary dependencies and libraries
+- READMe.md             ---> Friendly overview of the project

+### Main code (PKM.py)
+This version of code achieves the above mentioned features mainly via the implementation of both user-defined and pre-defined functions.Though minimal, the program has also been approached with an object oriented paradigm.
+Furthermore, the use of library modules also complement the functionality of the code.
+#### Third Party Modules used
+'''
+    - tabulate
+    - rich
+    - prompt_toolkit
+'''